 Please refer to our copyright statement for more information.

 Archives & Special Collections Department, E. H. Butler Library

 "Gay Rights Minority Report; Democratic National Convention; Davis."
-LGBTQ Interviews, The Dr. Madeline Davis LGBTQ Archive of Western New York.
+All Audio/Video, The Dr. Madeline Davis LGBTQ Archive of Western New York.
 Archives & Special Collections Department, E. H. Butler Library, SUNY Buffalo State.